Alfredo Véa Jr.: Professional life

 Véa uses his personal experiences in his novels; for instance, the lead character in La Maravilla is a young boy living with his grandparents (Yaqui and Mexican) in small town outside Phoenix, separated from his mother, who appears only at the end of the novel to take him to California.
 Similarly, his time in France forms part of the story in Gods Go Begging.
-Véa also uses his experiences as a lawyer and as a Vietnam veteran in his work; the Times called "a meditation on the Vietnam War and on race, desire, and urban gang wars."
+Véa also uses his experiences as a lawyer and as a Vietnam veteran in his work; the Los Angeles Times called it "a meditation on the Vietnam War and on race, desire, and urban gang wars."
 Véa has said that both his law work and his novels help him deal with his experiences in Vietnam, joking that "Mexicans don't go to psychiatrists.
 We don't get massages."

 His literary work also influences his legal work, using his storytelling skills in the courtroom.
 One of his colleagues describes him as "a renaissance trial attorney" who, while in court, "would draw upon his vast interests and knowledge of the classics, literature and, in particular, the struggles of people of color."
 He once closed an argument with stories about Joan of Arc, Marie Antoinette and his own childhood.